 The facilities and activities are designed especially for parents expecting a baby, or those with a child under 5 years old.

-Here in Peterborough the majority of Childrens Centres are privately run by charities including Barnardos and Spurgeons.
+Here in Peterborough all Children's Centres are run by Barnardo's Children's Charirty.
 Staff at these centres are fully trained to deal with individual needs a child might have, and they work with many partners to ensure they can support families in whatever area they need.